vishalk2/Python-Programs/README.md

 # Python-Projects-Assignments
-This repo consists of all my Python assignments and projects.
+This repo consists of all my Python programs, assignments and projects.

+:computer: